MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_pm_wol_pattern.md

       members:

+#### IPv6TcpSynParameters.Flags

+A ULONG value that contains a bitwise OR of flags.
+This member is reserved for NDIS.

+#### IPv6TcpSynParameters.IPv6SourceAddress

+The IPv6 source address in the TCP SYN packet.

+#### IPv6TcpSynParameters.IPv6DestAddress

+The IPv6 destination address in the TCP SYN packet.

+#### IPv6TcpSynParameters.TCPSourcePortNumber

+The TCP source port in the TCP SYN packet.

+#### IPv6TcpSynParameters.TCPDestPortNumber

+The TCP destination port in the TCP SYN packet.

 ### -field WoLPattern.IPv6TcpSynParameters.Flags

 A ULONG value that contains a bitwise OR of flags.
 This member is reserved for NDIS.